roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 DESCRIPTION
 ===========

-Receive realtime audio streams from network and write to a file or an audio device.
+Receive real-time audio streams from remote senders and write them to a file or an audio device.

 Options
 -------